SupriyaY/Activity-Wishlist/README.md

 ## Overview

 My move to Atlanta, Georgia, along with my future travel aspirations inspired me to formulate my idea for this application.
 I wanted to create an application that I could use to log the places I want to visit and the acitivities I want to do when I arrive.
-Booking a flight is easy, however creating a plan can be challenging task.
+Booking a flight is easy, however creating a plan can be a challenging task.
 My application allows you to list the places you wish to visit and add the activites you want to do.

 ## Link to Heroku